 2. Calculate your calorie needs

-3. Distribute your calories throughout the day
+3. Spread your calories throughout the day

 • It is not advisable to eat large meals before going out to train or compete.

-4. Choose foods rich in nutrients
+4. Choose nutrient-dense foods

-• Prioritize foods rich in complex carbohydrates, proteins and healthy fats.
+• Prioritize foods rich in complex carbohydrates, proteins, and healthy fats.

-• Don't forget to include fruits, vegetables and legumes in your diet.
+• Don't forget to include fruits, vegetables, and legumes in your diet.

 5. Hydrate yourself properly